 1. Chicago, Illinois

-Chicago seemed to be the most logical starting point for an epic road trip through America’s heartland, but it was also the cheapest and most convenient flight from DC.
+Chicago seemed to be the most logical starting point for an epic road trip through America’s heartland.
+It was the cheapest and most convenient flight from DC, but it’s also arguably one of the best cities to visit in the US.
 We were hesitant to fly during the pandemic, but we’d heard that so few people were flying, everything was really spaced out.
 It’s only a two-hour flight (if that).
 And it was minus a long day of driving and one more day of touring. …So, we opted to fly in and rent a car.

 Note: I’ll be doing a post just for traveling during Coronavirus, so stayed tuned.
 It’s a whole thing.
 Seriously.
 The decision on going at all, and then where to go, was not taken lightly.
 Please put careful consideration into whether traveling right now is a safe and healthy thing to do, not just for you, but for others as well.
 A lot of different factors were taken into account for this trip, and I’d be happy to answer any questions folks might have.